Chain · Slavery & Abolition

 The Underground Railroad ran north — that's the version Americans know.
 But for enslaved people in Texas and the Deep South, there was another route: south across the Rio Grande into Mexico, where slavery had been abolished in 1829 and where the United States had no legal authority to reclaim them.
-Thousands made that crossing.
 Texas slaveholders helped start a revolution — and eventually a war — to stop it.
-The Southern Underground Railroad is the half of the story that was buried.

-The conventional story of the Underground Railroad points north — Canada as the destination, Harriet Tubman as its conductor, the Mason-Dixon Line as the dividing geography.
+The conventional story of the Underground Railroad points north.
 That story is true and incomplete.
 For enslaved people in Texas, Louisiana, and the western South, the nearest free territory was not Canada — it was Mexico, which abolished slavery in 1829 under President Vicente Guerrero and refused every American demand to return escaped people.
 The Texas Revolution of 1835–36 was substantially a slaveholders' rebellion against Mexican abolition.
 The Fugitive Slave Act of 1850 closed off the northern route while the southern one remained open.
-The inability of the United States to recover escaped people from Mexico — and the threat that posed to the entire institution — was a direct cause of Southern secession and the Civil War.
+The inability of the United States to recover escaped people from Mexico was a direct cause of Southern secession and the Civil War.

 Era 1